sambrowning91/CHI-DS-3/projects/unit-projects/unit-project-1/readme.md

 #### Completed iPython Notebook

 - **Requirements:**
-    - Identify features of the dataset, including the outcome and covariates/predictors
+    - Identify features of the dataset, including the outcome and predictors
     - Create a data dictionary with classification of available variables
     - Write a high quality problem statement
-    - State the risks and assumptions of your data
+    - State the assumptions of your data (what is the distribution, what do you expect the mean to be, how variable are the data?)
     - Outline exploratory analysis methods

 - **Bonus:**
     - Practice writing an alternative problem statement for your dataset
-    - Articulate the risks and assumptions of this alternative model

 - **Submission:**
-    - Uploaded in a unit-project folder on your github account
+    - Uploaded ipython notebook in a unit-project folder on your github account

 ---